ihoon9203/INL-Resilience/docs/developer-guides/CONTRIBUTING.md

 - Inside of the `resilience-indicator` directory run `npm install` to install the node module dependencies.
 - You can start the frontend react app by running `npm start`.
 - You can now migrate to `http://localhost:<frontend-port>` to view the application.

+#### Setup SendGrid
+1. Create a free account with [SendGrid](https://signup.sendgrid.com/).
+    - Please use whatever email you'd like to act as an administrator of the application to sign up.
+However, you *can* use another email and add the admin email later as another authenticated sender.
+    - If it asks for what type of application, then choose: "Node.js".
+You don't need to follow any of the steps to actually running the test they propose you do from the application.
+You can simply skip past those parts as we have already verified integration from the app with SendGrid on our own.
+    - IMPORTANT: we require the API_KEY that gets generated for your account.
+Once generated, please save it to a secure location to be exported as an environment variable later to run the application.

+2. Once the account is created follow the steps [here](https://docs.sendgrid.com/ui/sending-email/sender-verification) to create a single sender identity using the administrator email you'd like.

+3. Once that sender shows as "verified" in SendGrid's UI you will be able to send emails using that email.

 #### Setup local db